-- Explain their duty to discover and disclose material facts under License Law and Commission rules to clients and/or consumers. - Conduct a thorough interview with the buyer to determine goals and desires, as well as all information that the buyer considers to be of special import, or deal-breakers.
-Visually interest - Visually inspect and evaluate a property for possible issues. - Research property-specific information with an eye toward red flags. - Ask the listing agent about the presence of material facts.
+- Explain their duty to discover and disclose material facts under License Law and Commission rules to clients and/or consumers. - Visually inspect and evaluate a property for possible issues. - Research property-specific information with an eye toward red flags. - Ask the listing agent about the presence of material facts.